cynumini/notes/README.md

 }
 ```

-In this example, my-note-1.md has YAML frontmatter with title, and my-note-2.md and my-note-3.md don't.
+In this example, `my-note-1.md` has YAML frontmatter with title, and `my-note-2.md` and `my-note-3.md` don't.
 If there are notes with the same title, the program returns the one with the shortest path.
 To check if there are duplicates use the `duplicate` command.

-My note 4 on the other hand is not a file, but a link to a non-existent file in my-note-1.md.
+`My note 4` on the other hand is not a file, but a link to a non-existent file in `my-note-1.md`.

 ### duplicate